 “They ask you to leave a review after you get a scan – don’t be fooled!
 The aligners arrived after 7 weeks – they don’t fit!
 Had an absolute nightmare trying to get replacements which was me constantly calling them to ask for an update however after 1 month of them arriving and still no response I have sent them back.
 It’s worth the extra £1000 to go via your dentist – don’t be fooled by this company’s tactics.”

-In fact, customer service problems seem to be a recurring theme, with others complaining the services is US-based so it's hard to coordinate a time to call.
+In fact, customer service problems seem to be a recurring theme in Smile Direct Club UK reviews, with others complaining the services is US-based so it's hard to coordinate a time to call.
+One woman complains about “spending a fortune” on unanswered calls to a US number.
 Even when it comes to email communication, there are cases when SDC has taken days or weeks to respond.

 So putting aside the 5-star SmileShop experience, here are some comments from people who have at least started their treatment: